jbellenger/piecelog/docs/MODEL.md

 WORKOUT
   - a manager can define a workout, specifying a collection of pieces
   - users can see outstanding workouts and log results against those workouts
+  - workouts are a superset of piece-type.
+They can measure repeated pieces, and allow distinguishing 3x2k from 1x2k
+  - workouts replace all 'misc-FOO' pieces

   Example workouts:
     - 2x22min